AguaClara/Textbook/AIDE/Specifications.rst

 A. A sand dump pipe shall be installed in the filter box to allow for the filter media to be removed when the filter is in backwash mode and the sand bed is fluidized.

 #.
-The sand dump pipe must be designed so that if the flow of the sand slurry is stopped, that the sand doesn’t collect at one location in the pipe and cause a clog.
+The sand dump pipe must be designed so that the sand doesn’t collect at one location in the pipe and cause a clog when the flow of the sand slurry is stopped.
+This requirement is met by using a single straight pipe with a slope less than the angle of repose of sand in water.

 #.
-A single straight pipe is designed with a slope less than the angle of repose of sand in water.
-The sand dump velocity shall be at least 3 m/s to prevent the sand from settling in the sand dump pipe.
+The sand dump velocity shall be at least 3 m/s to prevent the sand from settling in the sand dump pipe during operation.

 #.
 The sand dump is activated by removing a clamp on connector and cap assembly from the end of the pipe.